 Trials and Verdicts

 If no settlement is reached, your case might go to court.
 If the judge or jury finds in your favor, they’ll award you a certain amount in damages.
-Again, the insurance company usually pays, not the driver personally.
+Which the insurance company usually pays, not the driver personally.

 Once a settlement or verdict is finalized, the money is distributed.
 Medical providers or insurance companies may be reimbursed for care they’ve provided.
 Your attorney is paid from the settlement (usually a percentage agreed upon before the case began), and the remaining amount goes to you.